- Are there any prerequisites for applying?

 Are there any other similar experiences offered by others on campus?

 Yes.
-Some student groups also run alternative breaks such as the Honors Program, Fraternity and Sorority Life, UCC, and more.
+Some student organization groups also run alternative breaks such as the Honors Program, Fraternity and Sorority Life, UCC, and more.
 Please visit UConntact for more information about these groups.